 This chocolate chip pumpkin bread is one of my absolute favorite recipes to make this time of year.
 I’ve tried coming up with different ways to make this bread lower in points like using a mashed banana as a replacement for the sugar.
 Pumpkin season only happens once a year, so embrace it.
 Make some bread and give the rest away to your friends.

 Preheat oven to 350°.

-Combine first 5 ingredients in a large bowl, stirring well with a whisk or spoon.
+Combine first 5 ingredients in a large bowl, stirring well with a whisk.
 Lightly spoon flour into dry measuring cups; level with a knife.
-Combine flour, instant pudding, cinnamon, and salt in a medium bowl, stirring well with a whisk.
+Combine flour, cinnamon, salt, and baking soda in a medium bowl, stirring well with a whisk.
 Add flour mixture to pumpkin mixture, stirring just until moist.
 Stir in chocolate chips.
-If you’re limited on dishes you can just add all the dry ingredients to the Bowl instead of a separate bowl first.

 Spoon batter into 2 (8 x 4-inch) loaf pans coated with cooking spray.
 Bake at 350° for 1 hour and 15 minutes or until a wooden pick inserted in the center comes out clean.
 Cool 10 minutes in pans on a wire rack, and remove from pans.
 Cool completely on wire rack.